-9. In response to Amex, the congressional sponsors of the Arbitration Fairness Act introduced a new version of the Act, which would make pre-dispute arbitration agreements unenforceable to the extent they required arbitration of an "antitrust dispute."
-See Arbitration Fairness Act of 2017, reprinted at pages 148-152 of this Update; see also Ending Forced Arbitration of Sexual Harassment Act of
+9. In response to Amex, the congressional sponsors of the Arbitration Fairness Act introduced a new version of the Act, which provides that no predispute arbitration agreements is enforceable "with respect" to an "antitrust dispute."
+See Forced Arbitration Injustice Repeal Act of 2019, reprinted at pages 133-138 of this Update; see also Ending Forced Arbitration of Sexual Harassment

-2017, reprinted at pages 153-155 of this Update.
-The new version of the Arbitration Fairness Act defines an "antitrust dispute" as a dispute:
+Act of 2019, reprinted at pages 138-141 of this Update.
+The Forced Arbitration Injustice Repeal Act defines an "antitrust dispute" as a dispute:

-- '(A) involving a claim for damages allegedly caused by a violation of the antitrust laws (as defined in subsection (a) of the first section of the Clayton Act (15 U.S.C.
-12)) or State antitrust laws; and - '(B) in which the plaintiffs seek certification as a class under rule 23 of the Federal Rules of Civil Procedure or a comparable rule or provision of State law. - Id.
+- '(A) arising from an alleged violation of the antitrust laws (as defined in subsection (a) of the first section of the Clayton Act (15 U.S.C.
+12(a)) or State antitrust laws; and - '(B) in which the plaintiffs seek certification as a class under rule 23 of the Federal Rules of Civil Procedure or a comparable rule or provision of State law. - Id.
 The bill would not make all antitrust claims nonarbitrable, but would make predispute arbitration agreements unenforceable in any case in which an antitrust plaintiff brings a class action, apparently without regard to whether the class action could properly be certified under Rule 23 and without regard to whether the case could economically be brought on an individual basis.